Difference Between SQLite And MySQL/ SQLite Vs MySQL

 Storage and Portability – SQLite vs MySQL

 The SQLite library is about 250 KB in size, while the MySQL server is around 600 MB.
 SQLite stores info directly in one file, so that info can be easily copied later.
-No configuration required, and the process can be carried out with minimal support.
+No configuration is required, and the process can be carried out with minimal support.

 Before copying or exporting MySQL, you will need to concatenate them into one file.
 However, for larger databases, this process will be a time-consuming activity.